 (b) does not require the board to re-determine the remuneration of the person who, immediately before that day, holds office as the chief executive officer.

-[Section 11A inserted by No. 46 of 2016 s.
+[Section 11A inserted: No. 46 of 2016 s.
 33.]

 11B.
 Remuneration of chief executive officer while Authority is a Government entity